soabase/soabase-stages/README.md

 #### Timeout

-The `Timeout` class has methods that wrap `CompletionStage` and add timeouts and timeouts with default values.
+The `Timeout` class has methods that wrap `CompletionStage` adding timeouts and timeouts with default values.
 It roughly emulates the forthcoming Java 9 timeout features for CompletableFuture.

 #### Aborted

-The `Aborted` class has methods that wrap `CompletionStage` and calling given handlers when the stange completes with an empty `Optional`.
+The `Aborted` class has methods that wrap `CompletionStage` and call given handlers when the stange completes with an empty `Optional`.